joaomhernandes/TomorrowTechTalents/README.md

 11. [NumbersBetween](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula3/NumbersBetween.java) - A program that receives two numbers and return the numbers between them.
 12. [Valid Information](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula3/ValidInformation.java) - A program that receives name, age, salary, gender and marital status, if they are valid, and prints this information.

-#### Class 4
+#### Programming Logic - Class 4

 1. [Random Numbers](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/RandomNumbers.java) - A program that generates 10 random real numbers, stores them in an array and prints them.
 2. [Matrix Example](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/MatrixExample.java) -A program that creates and prints a matrix 2x5.
 3. [The Highest Value Of Matrix](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/TheHighestValueOfMatrix.java) -A program that generates randomly a 10x10 matrix, prints it and finds the highest value of this matrix.
 4. [Matrix Sum](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/MatrixSum.java) -A program that generates randomly a 10x10 integer matrix, prints it and calculates the sum of all its elements.
 5. [Average Value Of Line](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/AverageValueOfLine.java) -A program that generates randomly an ixj integer matrix, prints it and calculates the average value of a line chose by the user.
 6. [Sports Lottery](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/SportsLottery.java) -A program that generates randomly an array with 13 numbers, between 1 and 3, tha represents the result ao Sports lottery, then generates many bets the user wants, and verify if any of them has won the lottery.
 7. [Grades Verify](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/GradesVerify.java) -A program that generates randomly an array (with 10 positions) G, with the correct answers, a matrix 10x10 to the answers of 10 students, and an array with the name of the 10 students, compares the answers and if the student have 6 or more correct answers, the program prints: "the student's name" was APPROVED!!, else prints: "the student's name" FAILED!!.
 8. [Find Number](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/FindNumber.java) -A program that generates randomly an array with 10 integer values, then the user enters a number that they want search, then the program returns if the number is in the set.
 9. [Matrix Operations](https://github.com/joaomhernandes/TomorrowTechTalents/blob/main/src/aula4/MatrixOperations.java) -A program that generates randomly a 3x5 matrix, save the sum of line elements in an array, save the sum of column elements in an array, then print the matrix, the array with line elements sum and the array with column elements sum.